microchip-pic-avr-examples/pic18f57q43-dma-uart-echo-mplab-mcc/README.md

   ###### Figure 3: Select the Nano in Project Properties Window
   ![Select Tool](images/projprop.PNG)

-3. Once the project is open, Click on MCC.
-In the UART peripheral.
+3. Once the project is open, Click on **MCC**.
+In the **UART peripheral** under **Project Resources**.
 Check the 'Redirect Printf to USART' check-box, as shown in figure 4,

   ###### Figure 4: 'Redirect Printf to USART' Check-box
   ![STDIO to USART](images/stdio2usart.PNG)

-4. Select the DMA Peripheral under Project Resources, Drivers.
+4. Select the **DMA Peripheral** under **Project Resources**, Drivers.
 The DMA module is configured to transfer the data from UART1RX to UART1TX without the help of the CPU.
 The settings for the DMA are provided in figure 5 and 6.

   ###### Figure 5: 'DMA source settings'
   ![STDIO to USART](images/dmasource.PNG)